 Try this Afghan Pumpkins Kadu Bouranee (Sweet Pumpkin) recipe, or contribute your own.
-"Corn" and "Afghan" are two of the tags cooks chose for Afghan Pumpkins Kadu Bouranee (Sweet Pumpkin).
+"Corn" and "Afghan" are two tags used to describe Afghan Pumpkins Kadu Bouranee (Sweet Pumpkin).

 "Very nice.
 Use Middle Eastern or Greek-style yogurt with it.
 Also, better with fresh pumpkin since there's some texture left when it's done.
 You can add meat, but it's certainly not necessary. "- swdshchf